JesusJimenez3318/sql-challenge/README.md

 Data Engineering

-All required columns are defined for each table Columns are set to the correct data type
+All required columns are defined for each table and columns are set to the correct data type.
-Primary Keys set for each table
+Primary Keys set for each table and correctly references related tables.
-Correctly references related tables
+Tables are correctly related using Foreign Keys.
-Tables are correctly related using Foreign Keys Correctly uses NOT NULL condition on necessary columns Accurately defines value length for columns
+Correctly uses NOT NULL condition on necessary columns and accurately defines value length for columns.

 Data Analysis